 To quote from this excellent little video:

-"Multi-season"!
-And Warner Brothers didn't Ring Worm it either, just stick a sheriff's hat on Louis Gossett Junior have him busk in front of a camera Andy-Warhol-style for eight hours - maybe they didn't have the imagination to realise they could - no, they wrote scripts, made costumes, put cameras on cranes, filmed wheels falling off wagons, added a polite laughter track, all the while knowing none of it would ever be seen.
+And Warner Brothers didn't just Ring Worm it by, say, sticking a sheriff's hat on Louis Gossett Junior have him busk in front of a camera Andy-Warhol-style for eight hours – maybe they didn't have the imagination to realise they could – no, they wrote scripts, made costumes, put cameras on cranes, filmed wheels falling off wagons, added a polite laughter track, all the while knowing none of it would ever be seen.
 All those decisions.
 Let's give the Madeline Kahn character an eyepatch.
 Let's give the Gene Wilder character a confederate hat.
 None of it mattered.
 That's some serious Red-Headed League stuff.
 That's pretty Paul Auster.

 No comments: